Why Is Attic Insulation Important?

 What Is The Best R-Value For Attic Insulation?

 The best R-value for attic insulation depends on a few factors.
 Determining which climate zone you are located in is the first step.
 Northern climate zones recommend up to an R-60.
 Southern climate zones recommend up to an R-49.
 Contact Koala Insulation with any questions or concerns about your climate zone and R-value.

 Attic fans help to remove hot air from the attic and pull in cool air.
 Insulation and attic fans work like Batman and Robin, they go hand in hand.
 You can have insulation without an attic fan, but you cannot have an attic fan without insulation.
 Having attic insulation and an attic fan make a great team by helping the attic ventilate to keep the attic cooler.
 The most efficient option is a solar attic fan.

 We Provide Insulation Services to the Following North Broward & Boca Areas

-BOCA RATON, DELRAY BEACH, POMPANO BEACH, CORAL SPRINGS, FORT LAUDERDALE, DEERFIELD BEACH
+BOCA RATON, DELRAY BEACH, POMPANO BEACH, CORAL SPRINGS, TAMARAC, DEERFIELD BEACH

 PALM BEACH, BROWARD